nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-settings-from-appsettings-json-file-and-NopConfig-class.md

 * **RedisConnectionString:** This setting expects a string value.
 Default value for this setting is `127.0.0.1:{PORT},ssl=False`.
 Here we need to set the "Connection String" for `Redis`.
 It is used when Redis is enabled.
 * **UseRedisToStoreDataProtectionKeys:** This setting expects a boolean value.
 This setting indicating whether the data protection system should be configured to persist keys in the Redis database.
 * **UseRedisForCaching:** This setting expects a boolean value.
 The system uses a In-Memory caching, so this setting is used to indicating whether we should use `Redis` server for caching, instead of default `in-memory caching`.
 So, use this setting if you want to use `Redis` for caching.
+* **IgnoreRedisTimeoutException:** This setting expects a boolean value.
+This value indicating whether we should ignore Redis timeout exception (Enabling this setting increases cache stability but may decrease site performance)
 * **UseRedisToStorePluginsInfo:** This setting expects a boolean value. nopCommerce uses `plugin.json` file to store plugin info.
 So, This setting indicating whether we should use Redis server to store the plugins info (instead of default plugin.json file).

 #### User Agent